 …or light pink...

 However, like with many things in Thailand, it’s not a rule, just a tendency.
-It’s not uncommon to see buses painted in other color as well.
+It’s not uncommon to see buses painted in other colors as well.

 So how to be sure what type of bus is it, you will ask?
 Check the windows – if they are half open, it’s definitely a fan bus!

-The price of a public bus ticket depends on the bus route, type of the bus and time of your journey.
+Bangkok public bus ticket fare depends on the bus route, type of the bus and time of your journey.

 Where to buy a bus ticket?

-The most common ticket price for fan bus in Bangkok is 9 Baht.
-There are also bus routes with a set price of 6.5 Baht which gets higher at night and becomes 8 or 8.5 Baht, depending on exact time.
+The most common fare for fan bus in Bangkok is 9 Baht.
+There are also bus routes with a set price of 6.5 8 Baht (red/creamy buses) which gets higher at night and becomes 8 or 8.5 10 Baht, depending on exact time.
 Expect to pay higher price after 11 pm.

 How to know the exact price of your fan bus ticket?
 Sometimes you can find a bus fare table sticker on the window inside the bus but they are not so common.